 These users need “just enough PAM”, or PAM lite.
 In this case, “lite” doesn’t mean fewer features or being stripped down in a negative way.
 It means purpose-built and easy to use.

-What are the benefits of Infrastructure Access Management?
+What are the benefits of Cloud Infrastructure Access?

 As we’ve mentioned, developers and cloud ops engineers are still utilizing legacy connectivity options, like VPNs, when connecting to infrastructure.
 These methodologies have not kept pace with the workflow needs of the users or the security requirements of organizations.
 These legacy technologies also can be a big roadblock for those organizations trying to embrace zero trust.